uzzu/dotenv-gradle/examples/hierarchical_definitions/README.md

-## Hierarchical dotenv definitions example
+## Example: Hierarchical dotenv definitions

-version since: 2.0.0

-The plugin until version 1.x, refers only to `.env` file in root project directory, and could not create environement variable extension which only to use in subproject.
-So organization of environment variable names makes complicated for a bit. (e.g. Appends prefix to name.)
+This works for version ≥ 2.0.0.

-This feature reduces complexity of environment variable names.
+You can define environment variables in a hierarchical project.
+This feature reduces complexity for environment variable names in such project structures.

 ```
 (Root).